 What is Data Labeling in AI?

 Data labeling is the process of annotating data to provide meaningful context for the AI model.
-Labeling helps the model understand what it’s “seeing” or “hearing” by associating data samples with specific tags or categories.
-For example, in an image recognition model, labeling involves tagging parts of an image with identifiers (such as “car,” “pedestrian,” or “tree”) so that the model learns to recognize these elements in future images.
+Labeling helps the model understand what it’s “seeing” by associating data samples with specific tags or categories.
+For example, in an image recognition model, labeling involves tagging parts of an image with identifiers (such as “car”, “pedestrian”, or “tree”) so that the model learns to recognize these elements in future images.

 Key Components of Data Labeling:

 - Annotation: Adding descriptive tags or labels to data samples.
-In text, this might involve tagging words or phrases with sentiment (positive, negative, neutral); in images, it might mean identifying objects or facial expressions.
+In images, it might mean identifying objects or facial expressions.

 - Bounding Boxes and Semantic Segmentation: For computer vision, labeling often includes drawing bounding boxes around objects or using pixel-level segmentation to identify specific parts of an image.